Logo Icon

 Additional Information for Effective Preparation

-• Time Management: During practice, allocate specific time slots for each type of logical reasoning question.
+• Time Management: During practice, allocate specific time slots for each type of logical reasoning question for CAT.
 Stick to these timings to improve your speed.

 • Regular Practice: Consistency is key.
 Regularly practising different types of questions will enhance your familiarity and speed.